koenc100/Reproducability-project-/README.md

     		sail_to_graphs('./data/SAIL/motion_planning_datasets/', '<YOUR COPIED DATASET NAME>')
 ```
 -please check in train.py if the dataloader is defined in the function `train_graph_agent()` as follows:

 	`dataloaders = loader.get_cmu_data_loaders(args)…`

-To run the code,
-- open the
-- change the 'path' variable in the 'create_repository' function.
-- change parameters in 'if __name__ == __main__' loop.
-- run the code and find your newly created directories on the specified location.